 I had a reader e-mail me for a 10 year old student who wanted to know exactly how many knees a spider has.
-If you Google the answer you get a web page that is aimed at kids and has the absolutely wrong answer as the first choice.
+If you Google the answer you get a web page that is aimed at kids and has the wrong answer as the first choice.
 This always infuriates me because they offer an easy, off-the-cuff quick answer that requires absolutely no thought or research.
 I hate it when people play down to kids and don't do the work required to give an accurate answer.
-So here goes my attempt.
+So here's my answer.

 What is a knee?

-If you want to answer the question, "How many knees does a spider have?," first need to know what a knee is right?
+If you want to answer the question, "How many knees does a spider have?," first you need to know what a knee is right?
 In animal/human terms a knee is a joint whose focus is a bone called the patella.
-The knee joint connects the bones of the thigh (sing it with me now) or the femur, to the bones of the lower leg which are the tibia and fibula.So, in mammals a knee is a joint that is made out of bone and it connects the upper leg to the lower leg, easy enough right?
-On to spiders!
+The knee joint connects the bones of the thigh (sing it with me now) or the femur, to the bones of the lower leg which are the tibia and fibula.So, in mammals a knee is a joint that is made out of bone and it connects the upper leg to the lower leg.
+On to spiders.

 Let's Start With Spider Anatomy

 This is where I think the other web pages have everything all wrong.
 Their answer to our original question was that spiders have 48 knees or "six joints on each" leg.
 Now you tell me, does this make any sense whatsoever?
 How in the world can a living animal have 48 knees?
 This would mean that the animal would have 48 sets of long bones in its leg and 48+ short bones too (double that if it has a tibia and fibula).
 This is just weird.
 Here's a case of not believing everything you read on the internet.
 Let's look at a diagram of spider leg anatomy.

 In the diagram above you can see that a spider's leg has 7 major segments: